umasko/umasko.github.io/README.md

 ## Playgrounds
-Here I'm practicing making various things with JavaScript and jQuery.
+Here I'm playing with Javascript and it's libraries.